Technology

 CT-262

-• A potent duocarmycin with a “safety mechanism” designed by renowned medicinal chemist, Dale Boger, Ph.D.
+• A potent anti-cancer agent having a “safety mechanism” and invented by renowned medicinal chemist, Dale Boger, Ph.D.

 • Preferential activation and cell death in tumor environments which carry an intrinsically higher concentration of reducing nucleophiles